 But according to a recent Gallup study, only 22% of employees strongly agree that their organization’s leadership has a clear direction, and only 33% of employees are engaged.
 These bleak numbers have serious business implications: disengaged employees are less productive, which negatively impacts company growth.
 This loss in productivity costs the US up to $605B annually.

-So if clear goals provide clear direction and help keep employees engaged, why isn’t there a better way to track them so you can actually achieve your company goals?
+So if clear goals provide direction and help keep employees engaged, why isn’t there a better way to track them so you can actually achieve your company goals?
 To effectively track your company goals and objectives, follow these six steps so everyone on your team knows what to focus on and the impact of their work.

 Step 1: Identify your high-level goals and objectives